 - Under a designated plan or an IPP, an employer is only required to make contributions if they are eligible contributions under the ITA;

 - There are specific restrictions on funding for designated plans under the ITA.
-The funding requirements for designated plans in Ontario are discussed in FSCO Policy F800-030 Size: 40 kb.
+The funding requirements for designated plans in Ontario are discussed in FSCO's Policy on Funding Requirements for Designated Plans in Ontario Size: 40 kb.
 These requirements only apply to an IPP if it also meets the definition of a designated plan;

 - A significant shareholder and the employer may jointly consent, in writing, to the reduction of the significant shareholder’s pension or pension benefit or ancillary benefits.
 Designated plans and IPPs may have significant shareholder members but this is not always the case. -06/12